 Partner organisations are committed to collaborating to tackle energy efficiency and fuel poverty.

 Fuel poverty and cold homes can only effectively be tackled by a range of services and organisations working together; this helps to maximise and make the best use of the resources available and reach those in the greatest need.

-It's important that national, regional, and local policy reflect our local issues to best support our work to improve home energy efficiency and tackle fuel poverty.
+National, regional, and local policy must reflect our local issues to best support our work to improve home energy efficiency and tackle fuel poverty.